graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Input objects must not contain more than one field of the same name, otherwise an ambiguity would exist which includes an ignored portion of syntax.
+Input Objects must not contain more than one field of the same name, otherwise an ambiguity would exist which includes an ignored portion of syntax.

 For example the following document will not pass validation.